island-lang/island-lang.github.io/README.md

 	((a + b) == T.identity) and ((b + c) != T.identity)
 ```

-Using a type alias and a join type we can define a feature that **combines both instance and type members**:
+Using a type alias and a join type we can define a type that **combines both instance and type members**:

 ```isl
 feature Person